nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 this document considered "custom" and may ignored for flagged by any tooling that consumes these elements.

-## Support field
+## Support informations

+This field documents the maintainers expectations adding more useful metadata.

 The support informations are stored in the `package.json` file in the root directory of the project.

-This field documents the maintainers expectations adding more useful metadata.
+If the the project is not a published Node.js module, the data must be stored in the `package-support.json` file in the root directory.

 The file expects this example structure: